Xu Lizhi (poet): Family

 Xu never let his family know about his poems, so it was only after his death that his brother knew of his poems.
 According to Xu's brother, "Now every time I try to read his poems, I am not able to read them, because my heart aches so much".
 Xu's father said: "He should be sorry for his parents for his thoughts became so pessimistic.
 That nobody offered to solve his pain inside – there was no way out.
 About whether his poems are good or bad, we are not good enough to know".

 Foxconn

 Xu Lizhi's employer made this statement in response to Xu's suicide: "We are saddened by the loss of a young man who was both an employee and a talented poet ...
 No matter how hard we try, nobody can eliminate this kind of tragic incidents”.

 Fellow worker

 Xu Lizhi's fellow worker Zhou Qizao mourned Xu Lizhi with the poem Upon Hearing the News of Xu Lizhi's Suicide.

 Legacy

 Left-wing website libcom.org translated several of Xu's poems and Xu's obituary into English.

+Gothic metal singer-songwriter Chelsea Wolfe's fourth studio album Abyss features a song titled "Iron Moon", inspired by Xu's writings and suicide.
+It is titled after his work "I Swallowed a Moon made of Iron".